dekoo/kubernetes-the-hard-way-aws/docs/05-kubernetes-configuration-files.md

 In this section you will generate kubeconfig files for the `controller manager`, `kubelet`, `kube-proxy`, and `scheduler` clients and the `admin` user.

-### Kubernetes Public IP Address
+### Kubernetes Public DNS

 Each kubeconfig requires a Kubernetes API Server to connect to.
-To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.
+To support high availability the DNS address assigned to the external load balancer fronting the Kubernetes API Servers will be used.

 Retrieve the `kubernetes-the-hard-way-ip` static IP address: